Semaglutide (Monograph)

 Suicidal behavior and ideation reported with other weight management products.

-Monitor patients for the emergence or worsening of depression, suicidal thoughts or behavior (suicidality), and/or any unusual changes in mood or behavior.
+Manufacturer of semaglutide (Wegovy) states to monitor patients for the emergence or worsening of depression, suicidal thoughts or behavior (suicidality), and/or any unusual changes in mood or behavior during treatment with the drug.

 If a patient experiences suicidal thoughts or behaviors while receiving semaglutide, discontinue the drug.
 Avoid semaglutide in patients with a history of suicidal attempts or active suicidal ideation.